jensgraetzer/MP3-ID3v2-Frames-Remixing/README.md

 This Python script creates of an APIC frame of a ID3v2.4 tag from a lyrics-text file in the LRC format.

 One have to consider, that timing precicion of some MP3 players may be poor, depending on software implementation of the playwer, even at CBR (instead of VBR) MP3 files.
-So better do not use MP3 audio in karaoke players, but M4A audio for instance.
+So better do not use MP3 audio in karaoke players, but M4A audio for example.

 ## id3v2FrameCreator_USLT.py